Kingxukai/linux/Documentation/networking/sfp-phylink.rst

   };

 does not use in-band SGMII signalling.
-The PHY is expected to follow exactly the settings given to it in its :c:func:`mac_config` function.
+The PHY is expected to follow exactly the woke settings given to it in its :c:func:`mac_config` function.
 The link should be forced up or down appropriately in the :c:func:`mac_link_up` and :c:func:`mac_link_down` functions.